 Lighting Logo Ideas:

-The chunky white capitals seem to be illuminated against the sophisticated black background.
-This monochromatic juxtaposition is a simple but clever way to highlight the services of a lighting business.
+The chunky white capitals of the Changa typeface look luminous against the sleek black background.
+This monochromatic juxtaposition is a simple but clever way to highlight the services of your lighting business.
 The yellow light bulb icon is a strong symbol that adds electric energy to the design.

 The bright orange background is energetic and evokes an atmosphere of warm tungsten lighting.
 The icon uses simple linework to form a memorable lightbulb that emphasizes the sharp electric bolt.
 The square characters of the Josefin Sans typeface create a subtle quirk while remaining sophisticated.